Coping Nurse Practitioner in Psychiatry Services

 It’s completely normal to experience a degree of anxiety on occasion — after all, you’re human.
 But if anxiety takes over your life or causes panic attacks, you may have a disorder that warrants professional care.
 Judy E. Vansiea, DNP, MA, MS, APRN, NPP, provides a compassionate, patient-centered approach to treating those struggling with anxiety.
-At her practice, Coping Nurse Practitioner in Psychiatry Services, in Uniondale, New York, patients are empowered to overcome anxiety and live a more full, self-confident life.
-Call today for your appointment or book online.
+At her practice, Coping Nurse Practitioner in Psychiatry Services, in Uniondale, New York, and through virtual appointments, patients are empowered to overcome anxiety and live a more full, self-confident life.
+Call today for your telehealth or in-person appointment or book online.
 Telehealth appointments are available for those residing in Kansas and the boroughs of New York such as Bronx, Brooklyn, Manhattan, Queens and Staten Island.
 Services continue to be available as well to Nassau and Suffolk Counties and all residents of the state of New York and Kansas; along with all college students needing services within New York and Kansas.

 Each anxiety disorder has slightly different characteristics.
 But, they all share similar symptoms, including: